Financial-Times/origami/README.md

 ### Making a change

 1. Open the GitHub app, go into the **o-colors** module and click the 'Branches' tab.
-1. Create a new branch by clicking the `+` icon at the right end of the `master` branch, and name it after your proposed change (using just letters, numbers and underscores) eg `forms_use_cases`.
+1. Create a new branch by clicking the `+` icon at the right end of the `master` branch, and name it after your proposed change (using just letters, numbers and underscores) e.g. `forms_use_cases`.
 1. Make sure your new branch is ticked, if not, double click it.
 1. Open the file you want to edit (created by Github on your computer) in a text editor such as [Sublime Text](http://www.sublimetext.com/) or [Brackets](http://brackets.io/) (don't just double click the file unless you've set up one of these editors to open `.scss` files by default)
 	* If you want to add or remove palette colours, the file you want is `src/scss/_palette.scss`